RoberVega/lp-git-basics/06_management_tools_&_security/03_management_tools.md

 1. From your GitLab project, go to the "Issues" then "Boards".
 2. Create a new board and configure it with lists based on issue labels or milestones.
 3. Drag and drop issues between lists to reflect their current status and manage the workflow dynamically.

-### Integration and Automation

-Both platforms offer powerful integration and automation options to streamline project management:

-- **GitHub Actions for Project Management**: Automate issue assignments, labeling, and moving cards on project boards using GitHub Actions.
-- **GitLab Automation**: Use GitLab's automation tools to automatically assign labels, move issues across boards based on merge requests, or trigger specific actions on issue updates.

 ### Insights and Reporting